jonsaunders-git/consensus_engine/README.md

 Repo for open source version of consensus engine

 # Work in progress
-First Python and Django project developed during coronavirus lockdown Open sourced (MIT licence) due to employment
+First Python and Django project developed during coronavirus lockdown.
+Open sourced (MIT licence) due to employment.
-Please review this with the understanding that I used it to learn django and python, thus many concepts may be immature
+Please review this with the understanding that I used it to learn django and python, thus many concepts may be immature.

 Welcome to the Consensus Engine 0.8
 -----------------------------------